 Step two in getting ready is converting the chicken house into a farrowing shed with 10 pens.

 First we had to clear out all the old chicken coops.
 Each box was a nest for a chicken laying an egg.
 A young healthy chick should lay an egg everyday, but we are getting off subject.
 Back to building.
+The layout is a center aisle with five pens on each side.

 As you can see when the sow is in her pen you have to slide her door up, which lets her out into the aisle before going outside.